meow-edit/meow/README.md

 (setq meow-expand-hint-remove-delay 1.0)
 ```

-`meow-select-on-exit` If activate region(from current point to where we enter INSERT mode) when we exit INSERT mode.
+`meow-select-on-exit` If true, activate region(from current point to where we enter INSERT mode) when we exit INSERT mode.
 Defaults to `nil`.

 `meow-replace-state-name-list` A list of cons, customize this variable to replace the state name in indicator.